PROGRAM prepbufr

 • prepqm03010206

 In prep_bufr/work/prepbufr.csh set the appropriate values of the year, month, first day, and last day of the period you desire, and the variable “convert” to control conversion from big- to little-endian.
 Confirm that the raw PREPBUFR files are in ../data, or that prepbufr.csh has been changed to find them.
 Execute prepbufr.csh in the work directory.
-It has code for running in the LSF batch environment, but not PBS.

 Currently, this script generates decoded PREPBUFR text data each 24 hours which contains the observations within the time window of -3:01 hours to +3:00Z within each six-hour synoptic time.
 These daily output text files are named as temp_obs.yyyymmdd.
 These text PREPBUFR data files can then be read by DART/observations/NCEP/ascii_to_obs/work/PROGRAM create_real_obs to generate the DART daily observation sequence files.